 - i.
 The project's impact on the District's affordable housing goals and economic development goals; - ii.
-The integration of the ADUs within Respondent's proposed development plan; - iii.
+The integration of the ADUs within Respondent's proposed development plan.
+ADUs must be dispersed, not clustered, throughout the residential component(s) and mixed with market rate units, if any; - iii.
 The sales price or rent, as applicable, projections for each ADU unit type; - iv.
 The number of ADUs, as well as the percentage of total residential units, by MFI and unit size type and the amount of square footage, as well as the percentage of total square footage in the project, devoted to ADUs; and - v.
 Respondent's proposed strategy for the marketing, operating, and administering of ADUs in its project.